Srlmt/Crypto-API-Vignette/README.md

 From the bar plot, we can see that Bitcoin has much more days of gains than losses in 2020 Q4, but there are more days of losses than gains in 2021 Q2.
-For Ethereum, the pattern is pretty much the same, with more days of gains than losses.
+For Ethereum, the pattern is more consistent, with more days of gains than losses in each quarter.

 ### Correlation